GetStream/inapp-support-chat-ios/README.md

 ### Dependencies

-To install the dependencies, use CocoaPods in the TelemedicineApp folder:
+To install the dependencies, use CocoaPods in the InAppSupportChatApp folder:

 ```bash
 $ pod install --repo-update